Martech-WorkShop/toolBelt/README.md

 - If you have created scripts or have great configuration files for other martech tools, use this repo to share with the world.
 - If you have improvements or simply comments about how to improve the existing scripts and files, considering opening an issue or filing a PR.

-## License:
-This repository is licensed under the [License Name] license.
-See the LICENSE file for details.

 ## Currently Available Components